Detrik23/paste/README.md

 ## Updating AimTux

-We add and improve and fix things almost every week with AimTux-Fuzion( Unlike the Main AimTux ).
+We add and improve and fix things almost every week with AyyTux( Unlike the Main AimTux ).
 We don't have a fixed release schedule, we just add things to it when they're ready.
-Because of this, AimTux-Fuzion will need to update a lot.
+Because of this, AyyTux will need to update a lot.

 If you don't update once a day then we recommend at LEAST update once a week, and ALWAYS update after a CSGO update, just to make sure we fix anything that's broken.

-We provide a script included in the AimTux-Fuzion folder that updates AimTux-Fuzion for you.
+We provide a script included in the AyyTux folder that updates AyyTux for you.
 To use it, just run:

 ```
 ./update